Shawn-Nichol/AndroidKotlinGuide/UserInterface/Menu/Contextual Menu/ Contextual Action(Single View).md

 1. The users performs a long click
 2. The user selects a checkbox or similar UI component within the view.

-How your application invokes the contextual actionmode and defines the behavior for each action depends on your design.
+How your application invokes the contextual actionMode and defines the behavior for each action depends on your design.
 There are basically two designs:
 1. For contextual actions on indiviual arbitrarry views.
 2. For batch contextual actions on groups of items in a ListView or GridView(allowing the user to select multiple itmes and perform an action on them all).
 ## Contextaul action mode for indvidual views.
 If you want to invoke the contextual action mode only when the user selectes specific views.